 »A line I read on the Internet hits me hard.«

-A suitcase, a found body, Instagram followers - fragments that whirl around and are almost impossible to grasp.
-Can a person be captured by scrolling through her photos?
+A suitcase, a found body, the mask, flowers, Instagram followers - fragments that swirl around and can hardly be grasped.

 »Well too many pictures to look at.«